maxoodf/word2vec/README.md

 We can see that probability of infrequent words keeping equals to 1 and it is not needed to compute probability for these words.
 We can find boundaries where do we need to compute a probability by solving the inequality: ![P(wi)>=1](https://www.dropbox.com/s/ghegeqzuo1ls7pq/f6.png?raw=1) than, **probability computation is needed only for the following word frequencies:** ![f(wi)](https://www.dropbox.com/s/b5slcxb4fihh509/f7.png?raw=1)
 - #### Vocabulary
+tobecontinued
 - #### File operations
+tobecontinued
 ### Performance
+The overall training performance, comparing to the original C code, is increased about 12% in average, depending on train settings. tobecontinued